iain/scripted/README.md

 There are only a few caveats to this.
 The scripts must be able to run simultaniously.
 If they both access the same global data, like a database or files on your hard disk, they will probably fail.
-Also, any output they produce will appear at the same time, possibly making it unreadable.
+Any output they produce will appear at the same time, possibly making it unreadable.

 You can specify multiple parallel blocks.